 As we've delved into this more, we have learned more about the problems facing these extraordinary creatures.
 All the problems focus on human-predator conflicts, from the collection of hunting trophies as sport -- an activity that is terribly damaging to wild populations of cats -- to flashpoints between the cats and cattle cultures.

+Dereck Joubert then turns the reader's attention to the facts of the matter.
+Not only are big cats eye candy, they are often vital lynch pins in ecosystems that would collapse without their existence.
+Not only would their disappearance affect the population of other animals within their environment, the very earth itself would shift at the death of these creatures.
+Herbivores will overgraze and destroy habitats, perhaps even causing species of plant life to also become extinct.
 Think of something as small as one man killing one male lion to take as a trophy.
 That's fine, no big deal.
 What's one lion in the big scheme of things?
 In reality, now another male lion is going to join that pride, and he will kill all the cubs, decimating an entire generation of lions with that one small kill.
 We often don't think about the long term consequences of our actions, but perhaps this can be a wake up call to spread enlightenment to society.
 In my opinion, people don't care because they don't know, and it is going to take a global collective effort to save these animals if we really want to keep them around.
 Sure, our economy thrives on the construction of new businesses and whatnot, but is it so critical to conquer the entire earth?
 Is it too hard for humans to learn a thing or two about spacial reasoning or sharing?